openwrt/openwrt/README.md

 - openwrt-0.9.4-pistachio-marduk-marduk_ca8210-rootfs.tar.gz
 - pistachio_marduk_ca8210.dtb

-By default the version number is blank if you do not use the creator-platform-cascoda-default.config for loading the configuration.
+By default the version number is blank if you do not use the creator-platform-default-cascoda.config for loading the configuration.

 ## Customising your OpenWrt
 You can configure OpenWrt from scratch but it's best to start from a base profile